Shadsterwolf/ShadsterAvatarTools/README.md

 # Shadster's Avatar Tools [Download](https://github.com/Shadsterwolf/ShadsterAvatarTools/releases)
 Shadsterwolf's avatar tools, mostly used for personal use and subject to change. <br />
 <b>Intended for Unity Editor to support VRChat Avatar models</b>
-- Please note this is still under-developed
-- Backup at least a prefab of your avatar, use at your own risk!!!
+- Most Buttons will be hard changes done to your avatar, use at your own risk!!!
-- Theres missing feedback, but once the button is pressed the code executes.
+- Theres still missing debug/message feedback, but once the button is pressed the code executes.
 If the console shows no errors, it probably worked.

 # Instructions
 1. With a project open with VRCSDK (from VRChat Content Creator)